Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 However, since all permutations yielded by `elements!` are aliased (modified "in-place"), `collect(Generic.elements!(PermGroup(n)))` returns a vector of identical permutations.

 !!! note
-    If you intend to use or store elements yielded by `elements!` you need to **deepcopy** them explicitely.
+    If you intend to use or store elements yielded by `elements!` you need to **deepcopy** them explicitly.

 ## Arithmetic operators